UBB-bibliometrics/search-strategies/remote_sensing.md

     ("Digital elevation model" OR "DTM"
     OR "Doppler" OR "SAR"
     OR "Vegetation Indices" OR "Vegetation index"
-    OR "Bathymetry" OR "Ocean Color" OR "Chlorophyll-a Concentration" OR "Sea Surface Salinity" OR "SSS" OR "Sea Surface Height" OR "SSH" OR "Sea surface temperature" OR "SST" OR "Ocean Surface Winds" OR "Ocean Surface Currents" OR "Ocean Surface Waves" OR "Ocean Heat Content" OR "Sea Ice Concentration" OR "Sea Ice Extent" OR "Sea Ice Thickness" OR "Sea Ice Motion" OR "Iceberg Detection" OR "Ice Type Classification"
+    OR "Bathymetr*" OR "Ocean Colo$r" OR "Chlorophyll-a Concentration" OR "Sea Surface Salinity" OR "SSS" OR "Sea Surface Height" OR "SSH" OR "Sea surface temperature" OR "SST" OR "Ocean Surface Winds" OR "Ocean Surface Currents" OR "Ocean Surface Waves" OR "Ocean Heat Content" OR "Sea Ice Concentration" OR "Sea Ice Extent" OR "Sea Ice Thickness" OR "Sea Ice Motion" OR "Iceberg Detection" OR "Ice Type Classification"
     OR "oil spill detection"
     )
     AND
+        ("satellit*"
-        ("satellit*" OR "drone$" OR "unmanned aerial vehicle$" OR "unmanned aerial system$" OR "GIS" OR "map" OR "maps" OR "mapping" OR "mapped"
+        OR "drone$" OR "unmanned aerial vehicle$" OR "unmanned air vehicle$" OR "unmanned aerial system$" OR "unoccupied aerial vehicle$" OR "UAV" OR "UAVs"
+        OR "GIS"
+        OR "map" OR "maps" OR "mapping" OR "mapped"
         OR "ground measure*" OR "sentinel"
         OR "imaging" OR "image$" OR "imagery"